-LaGrange College is accredited by the Southern Association of Colleges and Schools Commission on Colleges (1866 Southern Lane, Decatur, Georgia 30033-4097, telephone: 404-679-4501) to award degrees of Bachelor of Arts, Bachelor of Music, Bachelor of Science, Bachelor of Business Administration, Bachelor of Science in Nursing, Master of Education in Curriculum and Instruction, Master of Arts in Teaching, and the Specialist in Education degree in Teacher Leadership.
+LaGrange College is accredited by the Southern Association of Colleges and Schools Commission on Colleges (1866 Southern Lane, Decatur, Georgia 30033-4097, telephone: 404-679-4501) to award degrees of Bachelor of Arts, Bachelor of Music, Bachelor of Science, Bachelor of Business Administration, Bachelor of Science in Nursing, Master of Education in Curriculum and Instruction, Master of Arts in Teaching, Specialist in Education degree in Teacher Leadership, Master of Philanthropy and Development, and Master of Clinical Mental Health Counseling.
 Accordingly, the college accepts coursework from similarly regionally accredited colleges and universities.

 Academic credit is normally given to students for grades of "C-" or above.
-Acceptable credit from a twoyear institution is limited to 60 semester hours.
-Pursuant to an articulation agreement between the Technical College System of Georgia (TCSG) and LaGrange College, a student who has earned the AS degree at a TCSG school will receive 60 semester hours of credit as a block and all general education requirements will be considered met.
-Students enrolling from other four-year institutions may be able to receive up to 81 semester credits but LaGrange College residency requirements, the core curriculum, and appropriate major coursework must be satisfied.
+Acceptable credit from a two-year institution is limited to 60 semester hours.
+Students enrolling from other four-year institutions may be able to receive up to 81 semester credits, but LaGrange College residency requirements, the core curriculum, and appropriate major coursework must be satisfied.
 A Technical College System of Georgia (TCSG) student having a minimum 2.5 GPA for all academic work attempted at a SACS accredited TCSG institution and an Associate of Science degree from a TCSG institution will be automatically admitted to LaGrange College and all general education requirements will be considered met.
 Transfer students who have attempted any developmental-level coursework must provide evidence that they have completed all requirements and successfully exited the program prior to evaluation by the Admission Committee.